Transition support

 Talk with a Veteran Support Officer (VSO)

-Our Veteran Support Office page has more information about the support they offer, and it will tell you how to contact them.
+The Veteran Support Office webpage has more information about the support they offer and how to contact them.

 Register with MyService